High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Iteration complexity of the step search algorithm

 \subsection{Non-convex case}

-In the previous section, we presented high probability tail bounds on the iteration complexity, assuming Assumption \ref{ass:alg_behave} holds.
-We now verify that Assumption \ref{ass:alg_behave} indeed holds for Algorithm \ref{alg:ls} when applied to smooth functions.
+In the previous section, we presented high probability tail bounds on the iteration complexity under Assumption \ref{ass:alg_behave}.
+We now verify that Assumption \ref{ass:alg_behave} indeed holds for Algorithm \ref{alg:ls} when applied to smooth, possibly non-convex, functions.
 Together with the results in Section \ref{sec:high_prob}, this allows us to derive an explicit high-probability bound on the iteration complexity for non-convex functions.